 The student body had a hand in the process, too.
 Over the past semester, students in Collab: University Design Studio worked with the new visual identity system to create designs for display on the water towers in The New School’s building on 68 Fifth Avenue and in the lobby of the University Center.
 Lucille Tenazas, Collab instructor and associate dean of the School of Art, Media and Technology at Parsons, says the new visual identity creates myriad learning opportunities for students.

 “As an educator, I see a pedagogical value in letting our students see the relevance of current practices and having the branding system reflect this,” says Tenazas.
 “It also supports risk taking but only after there is an understanding of the system and the discipline involved in its design.”

 As a graphics designer, Tenazas was also excited about “the creative license to expand the typography’s varied, unpredictable applications.”

 “I see this as opening up even more possibilities, whether to revert to a purposefully ‘conventional’ use by circumventing its expressive mandate, or to go to exponential levels of design applications that have never been anticipated by Pentagram,” she adds.

-Scher is excited by those possibilities.
-Considering The New School’s core values and unique proposition, she set out to create a new visual identity that was “more than just a bunch of logos—something that could grow and move.”
+No one is more excited by those possibilities than Scher.
+Considering The New School’s core values and unique proposition, she set out to create a new visual identity that was “more than just a bunch of logos, but also something that could grow and move.”